josefadamcik/josefadamcik.cz/_posts/2020-09-15-soflekeyboard-evolving.md

 ## Sofle v1 in the world

 SofleKeyboard got a bit of attention.
 There were few group buys organized (none of them by myself[^2]).
-MysticMechs even [designed 3D printed and acrylic cases][mysticsofle].
-And [few][soflereddit1] [builds][soflereddit2] [popped][soflereddit3] out on Reddit already.
+People were designing [3d printed cases][soflething].
+And [many][soflereddit1] [builds][soflereddit2] [popped][soflereddit3] out on Reddit already.
 Some people sent me their builds directly or even their modifications and ideas - which is all appreciated.

 ## Layout changes